MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 > [!div class="checklist"]
 > - **Cluster architecture:** For critical workloads, use [availability zones](/azure/aks/availability-zones) for your AKS clusters.
-> - **Cluster architecture:** Plan the IP address space to ensure your cluster can reliably scale, handle failover traffic in a multi-cluster topology, and communicate with other Azure services over Private Link.
+> - **Cluster architecture:** Plan the IP address space to ensure your cluster can reliably scale, including handling of failover traffic in multi-cluster topologies.
 > - **Cluster architecture:** Enable [Container insights](/azure/azure-monitor/containers/container-insights-overview) to monitor your cluster and configure alerts for reliability-impacting events.
+> - **Workload architecture:** Ensure workloads are built to support horizontal scaling and report application readiness and health.
-> - **Cluster architecture:** Ensure your workload is running in a user node pool and chose the right size SKU.
-At a minimum, include two nodes for your workload and three nodes for the system node pool.
+> - **Cluster and workload architectures:** Ensure your workload is running on user node pools and chose the right size SKU.
+At a minimum, include two nodes for user node pools and three nodes for the system node pool.
 > - **Cluster architecture:** Use the AKS Uptime SLA to meet availability targets for production workloads.

 ### AKS configuration recommendations